 A flat caption says what the photo is.
 A flip caption can say what the photo does not show.

-Paste the photo first.
+Place a photo print first.
 Add a small flip memo beside it, under it, or slightly overlapping one quiet corner.
-Write a plain title on the outside.
-Inside, write what happened just before or just after the photo.
+Write a plain title outside; inside, record what happened just before or just after the image.
+Keep the hinge and adhesive on the journal paper rather than across the image.

 This keeps the photo from carrying the whole memory alone.
 The image holds the scene.
 The flip holds the little truth beside it.